Julie Cox, GiGL Partnership Officer

 A couple of the NBN conference talks convincingly illustrated how complexity is an inherent and difficult to define quality of healthy, functioning ecosystems.
 This is one of the themes of this edition’s book review, where we look at Fencing Paradise, by Richard Mabey.
 The book, written as a response to the Eden Project in Cornwall, explores the historic cultural connections we have with plants and the natural world.

-When GiGL become an independent Community Interest Company in 2013 we established a new board of directors.
+When GiGL became an independent Community Interest Company in 2013 we established a new board of directors.
 Over the last five years they have performed a pivotal role overseeing the business, ensuring GiGL is maximising its potential in benefiting the community we’re here to serve – Londoners and their biodiversity.

 Having shared his knowledge and advice, previous board member Mathew Frith recently resigned his position.
 We’re very grateful for his service to GiGL.
 Our thanks also go to our previous Board Chair, Valerie Selby, who has faithfully devoted her time to the organisation over many, many years.
 This year Valerie decided the time was right to step down as Chair and pass the reins to Suzie Jackman who takes up the position of interim Chair.
 We’ve undergone an exciting process of recruiting more company directors and are pleased to welcome three new members to the Board, all of whom bring a wealth of experience and expertise.
 Richard Smith and Tony Burton tell us about themselves in this edition, and Jon Riley will undertake our Director Interview to be released in the new year.